-- 1. Identification: On each copy, provide an applied label with the following information:

 - a.
 Name of Project.

 - b.
 Name and address of photographer.

 - c.
-Name of Architect and General Conmtractor.
+Name of Architect and Construction Manager.

 - d.
 Name of Contractor.

 - e.
 Date videotape was recorded.

 - f.
 Description of vantage point, indicating location, direction (by compass point), and elevation or story of construction.